Students Subject to the Catalog Provisions

 Maximum Course Load

 The normal maximum semester load is 18 credit hours, but the student’s grade point average affects the limit for the next term.
-A full-time student who earns a 3.0 GPA during a semester at JBU will be permitted to enroll for an increased load.
+A full-time student who earns a 3.0 cumulative GPA during a semester at JBU will be permitted to enroll for an increased load.
 First-time freshmen students are limited to a maximum of 18 hours during their first semester.

 ||Next Semester Maximum